Wedyarit/HTML-JS-CSS/JavaScript/09.02.2021/HW/README.md

 Result:
 ```
-> 2 "cows" (two numbers: "2" and "3" - guessed at the wrong positions)
+> 2 cows (two numbers: "2" and "3" - guessed at the wrong positions)
-> 1 “bull” (one number “1” is guessed right up to the position).
+> 1 bull (one number “1” is guessed right up to the position)
 ```

 ## Contributing